5 Most Important Things to Know About Pipe Chocks

 Pipe Protection

-These essential protective devices are easy to apply, very reliable, and able to withstand the severe conditions common to an oilfield, or found on an oil rig.
+These essential protective devices are easy to apply, very reliable, and able to withstand the severe conditions common to an oilfield or found on an oil rig.
 Flawed or cracked pipe present serious issues.
 Chocking is particularly critical if pipe is slippery from oil residue.

 Storage